dinozor-io/server/README.md

-## gin-controller
+## server

-gin-controller is packages for dinozor base codes
+This repository is packages for dinozor base http server codes